 This one step makes a HUGE difference!
 If you do not have time to brine it overnight, at least brine it for 2-3 hours.
 When you're ready to season, rinse the chicken very well to help get rid of the saltiness.

 How to prepare the whole chicken:

 If your oven has a roasting setting- put it on that at 375°; if not, just your oven to 375°, and the last 30 minutes you’ll turn it up to 400°.

-Once you dig in and clean out the cavity of that chicken REALLY well, it’s time for the fun part.
+Once you dig in and clean out the chicken cavity REALLY well, it is time for the fun part.
 We shall make that chicken delicious now!
 Separate the skin as much as you can from the actual chicken.
-Do not remove it, just place your fingers under the skin to form sort of “pockets.”
+Do not remove it, just place your fingers under the skin to form sort of "pockets."

 After you seasoned away, including inside the cavity, add your lemon halves into it.
-Place your veggies into your pre-greased baking dish.
-Veggies serve as a sort of “roasting tray” by lifting the chicken off of the dish a bit.
+Place your veggies into your pre-greased roasting pan or dutch oven.
+Veggies serve as a sort of "roasting tray" by lifting the chicken off of the dish a bit.
 Cover the chicken with foil, not closing it tightly- just a sort of tent.
-Place it in the preheated oven for one hour.
+Place it in the preheated oven for 1 hour.

 One of the beauties of roasting your own whole chicken is the volume of meat that comes from it.
 There are limitless options for using the chicken, which is a great thing!

 - Chicken enchiladas are an amazing use of leftover chicken.